 If you can’t be near a TV however, don’t worry as advances in technology means live streaming is available now on all major sporting events, including this race and the supporting card too.

-As well as the live TV coverage there will be a chance to watch the Pegasus World Cup via online live streaming.
+As well as the live TV coverage there is a chance to watch the Pegasus World Cup via online live streaming.
 The race can be viewed through NBC Sports Live Extra or by using the NCB Sports Live Extra App for mobile devices such as smartphones and tablets with no download required.

 NBC’s streaming coverage mirrors their live televised coverage for the most part, the only stipulation being that you may be asked for your TV provider and a password to access the online coverage.